JD Dillard and Christina Jackson on the emotional impact of the film

 CHRISTINA JACKSON: Plus, it’s just different.
 It’s different watching it on your phone or on your laptop, with screens or whatever, actually having it in front of you the way it’s shot, feeling the planes approaching you, to sit at the table with Jesse and Daisy and feel the weight of that emotion.
 It’s all just heightened when you’re in a bigger space with sound that covers you.
 And I just think it’s going to benefit you to go see it in the cinema.

 I agree 100%.
-JD, I’m always curious about the editing process because that’s where the film comes together.
+JD, I’m always curious regarding the editing process because that’s where the film comes together.
 How was this movie able to change in the editing room in ways you didn’t expect?

 DILLARD: That’s a fun question.
-The trippy thing about Dedication We pitched the script so hard in preparation that once we started shooting, the film didn’t change much.
+The trippy thing regarding Dedication We pitched the script so hard in preparation that once we started shooting, the film didn’t change much.
 And that’s not always the case, but I really had a lot of time to prepare, time to rehearse with the gang and really, really put every scene to the test.
 So the moment we came to shoot, it was like, “Oh, we’ve been here before.”
 And cleanly, by the time it stopped, I really had already been here.
 Now obviously you start sucking it in, you tighten it up.
 I think the first cut was 3 hours and 45 minutes.
 Just because you leave every look, you leave every look of longing.
-It all stays when you see it again for the first time.
-But Dedication was really a film that was squeezed in the edit more than it was found in the edit, which again, I really owe it to the time we had to put it together.
+It all stays when you see it once more for the first time.
+But Dedication was really a film that was squeezed in the edit more than it was found in the edit, which once more, I really owe it to the time we had to put it together.

 I think I just want to make sure, for people who are going to watch this and say “Oh my God, you had a 3 hour and 45 minute cut”, we should say this isn’t a version that everything the world should see.